hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 ```bash
 ./download_resources.sh
 ```
-To download all models , You should use the `--all` with the ./download_resources.sh
+To download all models, you should use the `--all` option with the `./download_resources.sh` script.